Livadia Palace: History

+Following the Russian Revolution of 1917, the palace was nationalised and, in accordance with the decree of the Council of People’s Commissars of the RSFSR “On the Use of Crimea for the Treatment of Workers” (Ob ispolʹzovanii Kryma dlia lecheniia trudiashchikhsia) of 21 December 1920, signed by Vladimir Lenin, was converted into a sanatorium for workers.
+From 1925 to 1931 it operated as the Peasant Sanatorium of the People’s Commissariat of Health, specialising in anti-tuberculosis and general therapeutic treatment.
+Between 1931 and 1941 it functioned as a climatic-treatment combine and health-resort complex.
+After wartime occupation and damage, the palace was restored and resumed its sanatorium role.
+Parts of the building reopened to the public in 1974, and it now functions as a museum.
+Contrary to some modern claims, there is no documentary evidence that the palace was ever used as a psychiatric hospital.

 During the Second World War, a ceremony marking the successful completion of the German Crimean Campaign (1941–1942), with the capture of Sevastopol by the German 11th Army under the command of General Erich von Manstein, and Manstein's promotion to the rank of Generalfeldmarschall (field marshal), was held in the garden of Livadia Palace on July 6, 1942.
 Participants included officers, non-commissioned officers and soldiers who were awarded the German "Ritterkreuz" (Knight's Cross) and the "Deutsches Kreuz in Gold" (German Cross in Gold).

-The palace, once used as a mental institution, became a historical museum.
+The palace became a historical museum.
 Most of the historical furnishings have been lost, but anything that has been recovered can be seen for a small fee.
 In August 2007 the palace was recognized as a landmark of modern history by the Seven Wonders of Ukraine project.
 Ukrainian pop singer Sofia Rotaru, who celebrated her 60th birthday at the palace in the company of the presidents of Russia, Ukraine, and Moldova – the second such meeting since the Yalta Conference – funded the restoration of Livadia Palace in 2008.